InfuseAI/primehub-site/docs/getting_started/kubernetes_on_ubuntu_machine.md

 $ curl http://1.2.3.4.nip.io
 ```

-The output will be `404` because nobody defines any `Ingress` resources:
+The output will be `404` because no `Ingress` resources are defined yet:

 ```
 default backend - 404